slaclab/Simple-Kria-Kv260-Example/README.md

 <!--- ######################################################## -->

-# How to generate the RFSoC .BIT and .XSA files
+# How to generate the SOC .BIT and .XSA files

-1) Setup Vivado Environment and Licensing
+1) Setup Xilinx PATH and licensing (if on SLAC AFS network) else requires Vivado install and licensing on your local machine

 ```bash
 $ source Simple-Kria-Kv260-Example/firmware/setup_env_slac.sh